 1. Offer a free download that is highly relevant to your target market.

-It could be a PDF guide (like the one I offer on my own site), a short audio, or even a brief video clip of yourself.
+It could be a PDF guide, a short audio, or even a brief video clip of yourself.
 Make sure the topic gives your target market a quick win and taste of what it’s like to work with you.

 2. Make it easy for your website visitors to get the free download.